connexcs/docs/docs/customer/cli.md

 + **Use DID**: Pull in DIDs from the customer's account to use either as a Filter or as a Replacement.

++ **Dialed Number Match**: To route to a specific CLI, dialied match number is used.
+For example, if Dialied matched number is starting with **1**, the CLI is routed to 11111.<br> The CLI can be a Regular Expression also.

 &emsp;![alt text][edit-cli]

 Click **`Save`** to complete the CLI configuration.